#ExpoWave: WAVE, how collective ingenuity is changing the world.

 WAVE was on exclusive preview on Friday for students

-Berlin students and BNP Paribas’ clients were invited to discover the WAVE exhibition from Friday 30th October.
+Berlin students and BNP Paribas’ clients were invited to discover the WAVE (unavailable link) exhibition from Friday 30th October.

 More than 4 000 children came with their teachers where they could experiment on workshops organized by exhibitors..
 Students also particularly enjoyed the 5 animated movies made by Gobelin on the 5 currents of collective ingenuity.